Seeed-Studio/Hazard-Response-Mission-Pack/README.md

 ![image](./img/info-idea.png)

+#### Confirmation throught Replication

+Scientific approach obliges us to confirm a reading with another sensor in order to lower down false positives.
+This would allow us (for example) to seacrh for wildfires by its [occurance through vision](https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/) and the wildfire sensor or the PM sensros in the pack.

 Do you have question about the Kit or ideas on how to implement a Disaster Prevention System?
 Do you know somebody who would?
 We love the problems, and we love looking for solutions!

 [![Apply NOW](./img/apply-now-W.png)](https://github.com/Seeed-Studio/Hazard-Response-Mission-Pack/issues/new?assignees=vongomben&labels=Application&projects=&template=hazard.yml&title=%5BApplication%5D+%3A+)